Hari Raya Puasa in Chicagoland Is Better Than In Malaysia?

 Such celebrations always bring back beautiful and heart warming memories.
 Both Fazrin and Edura are in the stage of their lives where they now play a role in carving out a wonderful experience for others who are not familiar with the traditions.
 Fazrin kept up with the honour of the day by abiding with the tradition set by her elders while Edura kept the tradition alive in a foreign country.
 Ultimately, the location of celebration doesn't really matter.
 What matters most is the people and the love for each other.
 Gratitude, forgiveness and love are the wonderful values reflected in both the celebrations irrespective of the place, race and religion.

 Heartfelt thanks to Fazrin and Edura who very kindly shared their beautiful moments with us here.
-Do share with us how you kept up with the Hari Raya Puasa traditions this year regardless of where you may be.
+Do share with us how you kept up with the Hari Raya Puasa traditions this year regardless of wherever you may be.

 Published: July 23, 2019